Hot Tub Time Machine

-Hot Tub Time Machine is a 2010 American science fiction comedy farce film directed by Steve Pink and written by Josh Heald, Sean Anders, and John Morris.
+Hot Tub Time Machine is a 2010 American science fiction comedy film directed by Steve Pink and written by Josh Heald, Sean Anders, and John Morris.
 John Cusack, Rob Corddry, Craig Robinson, and Clark Duke star in the film as four men who accidentally time travel back to 1986 using a hot tub and must find a way to return to 2010.
 The supporting cast includes Sebastian Stan, Crispin Glover, Lizzy Caplan, and Chevy Chase.

-The film was released on March 26, 2010.
+The film was released on March 26, 2010 by MGM Distribution Co. in the United States, with Lakeshore International releasing in other territories.
 It received positive reviews and grossing $64.6 million against a claimed budget of $36 million.
 A sequel, Hot Tub Time Machine 2, was released on February 20, 2015.

 Plot

-Three estranged middle-aged friendsAdam Yates, a workaholic who was dumped by his girlfriend; Nick Webber-Agnew, a neglected husband who works a dead-end job; and Lou Dorchen, an alcoholic slackerreconnect when Lou is hospitalized with carbon monoxide poisoning.
+Three estranged middle-aged friendsAdam Yates, a workaholic who was dumped by his girlfriend; Nick Webber-Agnew, a neglected husband who works a dead-end job; and Lou Dorchen, an alcoholic slackerreconnect in 2010 when Lou is hospitalized with carbon monoxide poisoning.
 Although Lou denies that he attempted suicide, Adam and Nick attempt to cheer him up by arranging for him to join them and Adam's socially inept nephew Jacob at Kodiak Valley Ski Resort, where the three enjoyed themselves as youths.
 When they arrive, they find that the town is not what it used to be, with many of the stores boarded up and the hotel run down.

 While drinking in their hotel room's hot tub, the four accidentally douse the console with a Russian energy drink.
-The next day, they go skiing; after many strange occurrences, they realize they have accidentally traveled back to 1986.
+After waking up and going skiing, the four find many societal differences from the past and realize they have accidentally traveled back to 1986.
 Adam, Lou, and Nick have also assumed their younger bodies, though Jacob's appearance is unchanged since he was not born yet, and he occasionally flickers in and out of reality.
 A cryptic repairman appears and warns them not to change anything as it might affect history.
 To minimize the butterfly effect, the group plans to re-enact their previous experiences: Adam has to break up with his girlfriend Jenny and get stabbed in the eye with a fork, Lou must pick a fight with and get beaten up by ski patrol bully Blaine, and Nick must have sex with a groupie and perform with his band at an open mic.
 They also find Kelly, Adam's sister and Jacob's mother, at the resort.